-I hope the gentleman will continue to try B&Bs when he travels, because that feature is offered in some bed and breakfasts.
-On our own travels, we have stayed at B&Bs that have a full dining room, waitstaff, and a menu of breakfast options from which to choose.
+I hope the gentleman will continue to try B and Bs when he travels, because that feature is offered in some bed and breakfasts.
+On our own travels, we have stayed at B and Bs that have a full dining room, waitstaff, and a menu of breakfast options from which to choose.
 (Notably, these are all much larger establishments than A Butler's Manor.)
-On the other hand, we are aware that other B&Bs of all sizes (including many here in the Hamptons) choose to offer a continental breakfast, served buffet style.
-These, and many other variations, are just some of the many differences to be enjoyed when choosing a B&B experience.
+On the other hand, we are aware that other B and Bs of all sizes (including many here in the Hamptons) choose to offer a continental breakfast, served buffet style.
+These, and many other variations, are just some of the many differences to be enjoyed when choosing a B and B experience.

 Wishing to maximize what we did best, Chris and I considered many variables when we began A Butler's Manor, and one of the things we most wanted to do was create memorable, beautiful breakfasts served communally, so that guests could interact over their meal.
 And we wanted to do it on Lenox china and Waterford crystal (even when served in the garden).
 With five rooms (a maximum of eleven guests), only me in the kitchen and Chris serving, we chose to create a breakfast experience with a single hot entree.
 Because it's critical to us that guests are able to enjoy their meal, we are vigilant in asking about dietary restrictions, food allergies, and things that people just plain don't care for, and I plan the menus around these needs.
 For those who prefer a lighter breakfast, a variety of cereals and yogurts is always available by request, and of course, fresh fruit, fresh OJ, and homemade baked goods are a feature at every breakfast.